lumpiluk/cs-bachelor-color/Readme.md

 The file composer.lock specifies the exact versions of the original installation.

 To run a debug server, execute `php bin/console server:run`.

+This project uses Symfony and, for templating, Symfony's Twig. knpuniversity's video tutorials are highly recommended!